Mesut Bakkal

-Mesut Bakkal (born 19 March 1964) is a Turkish professional football manager and former player.
+Mesut Bakkal (born 19 March 1964) is a Turkish professional football manager and former player, currently coaching Şanlıurfaspor.

 A midfielder, he played for Denizlispor, and later was manager of Ankaragücü, Denizlispor, Gaziantepspor, Gençlerbirliği S.K., Karabükspor, Manisaspor, and Samsunspor.
 He was head coach of BB Erzurumspor until March 2021.

 Career

 Born in Kırıkkale to Circassian parents from Bilecik, Northwest Turkey, Bakkal began playing football for local side Kırıkkalespor.
 He would later play for Denizlispor, Afyonspor, and İzmirspor before retiring from active play in 1994.

 After his playing career ended, Bakkal became a football manager.
 He resigned as Gençlerbirliği's manager for the second time in his career, on 3 November 2008.

 In 2009 he received a UEFA Pro License.